 Women’s Harm Reduction Program

-The Women’s Harm Reduction Program provides mental health and substance abuse treatment through individual and group counseling specially designed for women in a safe, welcoming space.
+The Women’s Harm Reduction Program provides mental health and substance abuse treatment through individual and group counseling specially designed for women in a safe, welcoming, nonjudgmental environment.

-We recognize that most women referred to our program have experienced trauma.
-We seek to build spaces where women can feel safe and empowered to make choices.
+We recognize that most women referred to our program have experienced trauma, and that those unhealed experiences continue to impact wellbeing.
 Our approaches are designed to avoid re-traumatization.
 We use proven interventions to decrease trauma symptoms and support healing.

 We provide behavioral health services that build upon the assets and skills of women.
-Participants learn the tools, practice the skills, and receive the support they need.
-We recognize and reward gradual, progressive, and lasting change.
-We know that set-backs are part of the process.
+Participants learn the tools, practice the skills, and receive the support they need to make the changes in life that they most want to see.
+The result is gradual, progressive, and lasting change.
+We know that setbacks are part of the process and offer key learning about what is working and what is not.

-Women’s journeys begin with an individualized assessment and a treatment plan co-created with their counselor.
-As part of the outpatient substance abuse and mental health treatment, women participate in individual and group counseling.
-Groups are based on evidence-based principles, which means they are proven to be effective.
+Each woman’s journey begins with an individualized assessment to explore together what areas of focus may be most helpful.
+After the assessment process she and her counselor co-create a treatment plan, which is a map of the goals on which she is choosing to work and the services in which she is planning to participate.
+As part of the outpatient substance abuse and mental health treatment, women may participate in individual and/or group counseling.
+Groups are based on evidence-based skills and information, which means they are proven to be effective.

 Groups and Classes

-• Seeking Safety Helps women who have experienced trauma learn to use safe coping skills to deal with overwhelming, negative emotions.
+- Seeking Safety Helps women who have experienced trauma learn to use safe coping skills to deal with overwhelming, difficult emotions.

-• Parenting and Family Nurturing Focuses on the whole family, child development, and positive parenting skills for mothers, including those with custody issues.
+- Parenting Classes Focuses on the whole family, child development, and positive parenting skills for mothers, including those with custody issues.

 Most women are referred through the: